carlloganjr/web-335/README.md

-# web-335
-Intro to NoSQL
+# WEB 335 Introduction to NoSQL
+Bellevue University WEB 335 repository holding all assignments for the course

+## Contributors
+* Professor Krasso
+* Carl Logan